 As a public school, any elementary aged child living in the state of Minnesota may enroll at ISLA.

-The average classroom size at ISLA is exactly 22 students.
+The average classroom size at ISLA is approximate 24 students.
 For enrollment purposes, the size is capped at 25 students per class in all grade levels.

 The advanced Spanish track, Juntos, is a full secondary Spanish immersion program -- Juntos Spanish Immersion.
 Starting in seventh-grade, students will have the option to take a humanities course and a science course in Spanish.
 The immersion program will grow each year until it reaches the ninth-grade level.
 When students enter the high school, they can continue to take an array of advanced Spanish classes, all of which can earn them college credit.

 ISLA students need to open enroll into North Junior High but they have preference to continue into Juntos.

 International Spanish Language Academy is full one-way immersion program and an International Baccalaureate Primary Years Programme. enVision Mathmatics is used for Math instruction.
 FOSS science kits provide a hands-on exploratory science program.
 Harcourt reading are used in all grades in Spanish, as well as English in grades 2-6.
 Teacher-developed units of inquiry are primarily based on MN Science and Social Studies standards.

 The IB PYP is an approach to teaching through inquiry-based, integrated units.
 With guidance from the International Baccalaureate Organization, ISLA has developed and implemented these units of inquiry to allow students to study a variety of topics in-depth.
 For a more detailed explanation of IB PYP, visit the International Baccalaureate Organization website.

 Immersion is a means of teaching students a second language.
 Students learn content through the second language.
 Immersion schools are responsible for same state standards as other public Minnesota schools.